UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 # Introduction to Optimal Control Theory

+### Scope

+We have seen the use of myopic controllers like PID or operational space control, as well as some predictive controllers like trajectory generation.
+Predictive control allows the controller to make better decisions at the current time to account for future possibilities, particularly for complex and non-linear systems.
+However, they can be very restrictive to one class of systems.
+Optimal Control addresses these shortcomings in a highly general framework.
-### Scope + Objectives
+### Objectives

-In these notes, we aim to provide a brief introduction to optimal control, explaining its relevance to control theory and outlining its basic principles.
+In these notes, we aim to provide a brief introduction to optimal control, how to specify optimal control problems and how to implement and use optimal control techniques explaining its relevance to control theory and outlining its basic principles.
 By the end, readers should understand the fundamental concepts and motivations behind optimal control.

-### Objectives

 ### Introduction

 Optimal control is a cornerstone of control theory, focusing on finding control inputs that optimize a certain criterion, such as minimizing costs or maximizing performance.
 It finds applications in various fields, including engineering, economics, and biology.

-The objective of optimal control Theory is _to determine the control signals that will cause a process to satisfy the physical constraints and at the same time minimize (or maximize) some performance criterion._
+The objective of optimal control theory is _to determine the control signals that will cause a process to satisfy the physical constraints and at the same time minimize (or maximize) some performance criterion._
 From an engineering point of view, optimality provides a very useful design principle, and the cost to be minimized (or the profit to be maximized) is often naturally contained in the problem itself.
+For example, a driver of a car would like to reach a desired location while achieving several other goals: e.g., avoiding obstacles, not driving erratically, and maintaining a comfortable level of acceleration for human passengers.
+Optimal control allows a control designer to specify the dynamic model and the desired outcomes, and the algorithm will compute an optimized control.

 Some examples of optimal control problems arising in applications include the following:
 * Send a rocket to the moon with minimal fuel consumption;